Hypnotherapy for Sleep

 - Avoid too much liquid before you go to bed and avoid (Tea/Caffeine/Alcohol)

-- Observe when you usually begin to feel tired and at least one hour before take a warm bath for 20 mins.
+- Observe when you usually begin to feel tired and at least one hour before take a warm bath/shower for 20 mins.

 - Have a sleepy time tea drink, 1 hour before bed

-- Set a bedtime routine and establish the same time to go to sleep each night if you can and also the same wake up time.
+- Create a bedtime routine and establish the same time to go to sleep each night and if you can and also the same wake up time.

 - Wind down 30 mins before going to bed and do something relaxing.
 Switch off the TV, computer games, facebook, etc. (Dim the lights)